Krvna osveta: Possible trajectory of a feud

 The revenge is not limited to males; females that have their husbands or relatives killed could take on the blood debt.
 An instance is recorded in the Bjelopavlići clan in which a widow took out revenge for the murder of her husband.

 These feuds could not occur between two members of the same clan.
 In Montenegrin cultural logic, retaliation through killing within the same clan was illogical.
 The cultural rationalization stated that, by the rules of feuding, a clan could not owe itself blood.
 A blood feud within clans would just weaken the clan in relation to others and reduce the clan's own blood.
-Hence, blood feuds between clans were essentially nonexistent.
+Hence, blood feuds between clan members were essentially nonexistent.
 Within tribes, a feud between two different clans often faced heavy societal pressure to pacify the feud, especially if the clans were located near each other.

 If a clan finds and captures a person who has thieved from or killed a member of the clan, the clan can go to either the criminal's house or their relatives and inform the criminal's family that the person is a murderer or thief and propose something like "if we kill him, we are not to be held accountable."
 If the relatives answer "do what you like with him," the clan is able to kill the captive without owing a blood debt to the criminal's relatives because the clan settled the dispute.

 The blood feuds resulted in instability in the Balkan diaspora for centuries.